Axia-Tech/AXIA-wiki/docs/learn/learn-crowdloans.md

 > campaign is identified by index, not by address. **Never transfer tokens to an address in support
 > of a campaign.**

-It is up to individual parachain teams to decide if and how they want to reward participants who forgo staking and choose to lock their tokens in support of the parachain’s campaign.
+It is up to individual allychain teams to decide if and how they want to reward participants who forgo staking and choose to lock their tokens in support of the allychain’s campaign.
 As one can imagine, rewards will take many forms and may vary widely among projects.

-If a crowdloan campaign is successful, that parachain will be on-boarded to the Relay Chain.
-The collective tokens will be locked in that parachain's account for the entire duration that it is active.
+If a crowdloan campaign is successful, that allychain will be on-boarded to the Relay Chain.
+The collective tokens will be locked in that allychain's account for the entire duration that it is active.

 Participants will be able to reclaim their tokens in one of two ways:

-- If the campaign was successful, then the parachain will enter a retirement phase at the end of its lease.
+- If the campaign was successful, then the allychain will enter a retirement phase at the end of its lease.
 During this phase, participants can withdraw the tokens with which they participated.
 - If the campaign was not successful, then this retirement phase will begin at the campaign's configured end, and participants can likewise withdraw their tokens.